twittercounter/development-method/stories.md

 * __8 points:__ Extra Large, risky features where it's unsure how much time will be needed, but a long time regardless

 It's important to note that the points do not have a direct link to time, but rather effort.

+If at any point any member of the development team notices that a story is not priced correctly, it is adviced to change the pricing to more accurately reflect the amount of effort needed.

 * * *